 Zadar is also a perfect jumping-off point to visit another fantastic Croatia national park, Krka!
 Though many visit as a day trip from Split, this park is just a far from Zadar and makes for a perfect day out.
 You can visit both Plitvice and Krka independently, but if you want to go on an organised tour, check out this tour to Krka and this guided day tour to Plitvice Lakes.

 If you want to learn more about Croatia culture and cuisine, then consider going on a day trip to nearby Pag Island, famous for its delicious Paski Sir, or Pag cheese.
-If you’d rather stay in the confines of Zadar city limits, then this market tour and cooking class is a great option for you.

 Or, if you want to get out on the water and explore the archipelagos that lie off the coast of Zadar, then this full-day sailing trip is a great option.
 Alternatively, if you want to fit in some more activities, consider taking this four-hour sailing trip from Zadar instead.